DanwRob/Mario-Genetic-Algorithm-Tool/README.md

 ## Usage
 1. Build solution
 2. Run EmuHawk
+3. Load Super Mario Bros ROM game (any dump for the Nintendo NES will do) on EmuHawk
 3. Open the tool in the toolbar menu: Tools -> External Tools -> Mario Genetic Algorithm Tool